msaroufim/mynotes/robot-arm.md

     return -distance(finger, goal)
 ```
 Our goal is to minimize the distance betweeen the finger and the goal so we'll output rewards close to 0 when they are close to each other and negative rewards if they are far apart.
 And that's it!
 That's the interface we can work with if we're willing to use Reinforcement Learning as an API.

-If your only interest is getting things to work then a high level understanding should be enough sufficient but we'll also go through the details and explain how everything works so you can debug it if it comes to that.

 ## Let's look at some code